 The hub shows you how many weekly goals (if any) you have completed, along with a list of active courses you are learning.

-You can also see any Course Wizard courses you have created (if available).
+You can also see any Custom Decks you have created (if available).

 To start learning, click the big “Continue learning” button at the bottom of the screen.